 The Restless Pugilist

 Barnaby Conrad may have charged through this life like a heavens-rending celestial event, but he was not a guy you would necessarily pick out in a crowd.
 Bald, slightly stooped by the time our paths crossed in the mid-90s (he’d seen some action, as I’d later learn), huskily barrel-shaped in these, his autumn years, he was not a singular figure.
-His flyaway gray fringe always appeared to have been mussed in a sloppy fistfight, the kind that obliges the pugilists to frequently lean against each other in a cooperative grapple while catching precious breath.
+His flyaway gray fringe always appeared to have been mussed in a sloppy fistfight, the kind that obliges the pugilists to frequently lean cooperatively against each other in a faux-grapple while catching precious breath.

 I was one of three managers of the Earthling Bookshop at the time and knew Barnaby first as this somewhat weathered-looking, older gentleman-friend of the bookstore owners, Penny and Terry Davies (unofficial gatekeepers of the town’s shambling literary scene), and knew him next as a member of the mischievous, smart-ass writer’s salon that frequented the place, and could often be found hanging about the store like loitering teenagers, cracking wise near the stone fireplace in the bookshop’s center and occasionally doing readings.
 Shelley Lowenkopf, Paul Lazarus, Fran Halpern, Walt Hopmans and the others, they comprised a sort of loose-knit family in the Earthling during that glowing epoch when a bookshop was a building which writers and readers would inhabit like the chummy congregants of a speakeasy.
 In that time, Barnaby Conrad was one of the leading lights of the gang that gathered there.

 Like a Bull in a Bookshop